Economy of the Maya civilization: Materials

 The Maya had an extremely rich variety of resources that made up its currency.
 Cacao beans, marine shells, maize, chili peppers, manioc, amaranth, palms, vanilla, avocado, tobacco, and hundreds more resources were readily available for intensification and eventual trade throughout the Maya groups, with each resource rising and falling in value depending on its rarity.
-It is important to understand that agriculture began around 3000 B.C with maize and beans in a slash and burn, then individual gardens, and eventually raised terraces throughout Maya communities.
+Agriculture began around 3000 B.C with maize and beans in a slash and burn, then individual gardens, and eventually raised terraces throughout Maya communities.
 Furthermore, metallurgy was not used in Mesoamerica until about A.D 600.
 Obsidian, jade, and other rocks and minerals were used in the production of lithic tools.

 Among the most important goods that circulate within the long-distance trade network were salt, obsidian, jade, turquoise, and quetzal feathers.
 The large market centers within major Mayan cities acted as redistribution centers in which merchants could obtain goods to sell in more minor cities.
 Mostly subsistence items were traded within major city market center.
 Meanwhile, items for the elite class such as rare feathers, spondylus and jadeite were commissioned by the elite class.